Wednesday, November 4, 2009

 Today is my birthday!
 I love birthdays.
 I want to thank my parents, and especially my mom for enduring not just my delivery at birth, but also my delivery from many of life’s trauma.
 Happy birthday to you, mom, and thanks for everything.
 Today is really a day I celebrate you!

-I recent celebrated my sister's 40th birthday.
+I recently celebrated my sister's 40th birthday.
 We spent the weekend with her best girlfriends at Château Elan for nice food, wine, and spa fun.
 While the other ladies were getting their spa treatments, I wrote by a fireplace and enjoyed a rare block of time free of demands.
 I knew that what I needed more than a massage was time to write.
 It was a gift I gave myself.

 A few years ago, I started a book I called “30 Presents to Myself”.
 It was a comedy and here is the synopsis: A woman on the eve of her 35 birthday finds the list of things she was supposed to have done before her 30 birthday.
 She hasn’t completed any of the things on the list, many thankfully so, but now she wants to give herself 30 presents.
 Each chapter is a funny contrast between what she thought she would need at 30 and what she realizes she really needs to be happy at 35.
 Even if it is five years too late!